nicholaskuechler/autoscale-rackspacecloud-fabric-celery/README.md

 	* Set path to your codebase that will rsync to new worker in: _rsync_codebase_to_worker()
 		* Currently: /opt/codebase/ in the call() to rsync
 	* The deploy_worker() does most of the work
+* cleanup.py
+	* Will be merged in to auto-scale.py.
+Currently destroying workers is a manual process.

 TO DO:
 ======